Preventive Street Maintenance Program

 Iron Horse Boulevard Reconstruction

-Engineering design work is underway for the reconstruction of Iron Horse Boulevard, which will be completed in two phases.
+The reconstruction of Iron Horse Boulevard will be completed in two phases.
 The first phase will reconstruct Iron Horse Boulevard east of Rufe Snow Drive.
 The existing roadway will be replaced with reinforced concrete pavement and sidewalks will be added where currently missing.
-Based on the Vision 2030 Transportation Plan recommendation, the bulk of the roadway will be reduced to a wide two-lane configuration with a raised median.
-We anticipate going out for construction bids on the east phase later this year.
+Based on the Vision 2030 Transportation Plan recommendation, the bulk of the roadway will be reconfigured to a wide two-lane configuration with a raised median.
+This project is funded in part by a grant from the Economic Development Administration.
 The second phase will reconstruct Iron Horse from Rufe Snow Drive west to Browning Drive.
 The existing roadway will be replaced with reinforced concrete pavement and sidewalks will be added.
-Following the engineering design work, the west phase will go out for construction bids in 2023.
+In late January, the city awarded a contract to The Fain Group, Inc., for the first phase.
+The contract will now go to the Economic Development Administration for their approval.
+The city will seek construction bids for the second phase later this year.

 Residential Street Reconstruction